xJohnnyy/OOP-Logo-Maker/README.md

 ## Description:
-The application enables users to enter inputs into a inquirer prompt in order to generate a logo "logo.svg" file which contains the users desired results as an SVG image.
+In this week's challenge we created an application that takes user input into a inquirer prompt and generated a logo.svg file.
+In this application the user has the choice of three shapes (circle, triangle, or square).
+They can input the shape they want, the text they want in that shape, the color of the text, and the color of the shape.

 ## Usage Instructions
-1. Open the cloned repository in any source code editor e.g. Visual Studio Code.
+1. To get started with the application, open the cloned repository in a source code editor
 2. Open integrated terminal on index.js
 3. Enter “node index.js” in the command line
-4. Through sequential order within the command line interface - the user will be presented with npm inquirer questions - the user will provide a response to each question and proceed.
+4. Answer the prompted questions to meet the desired logo requirements.
-5. Once completed a SVG file named "logo.svg" will be created.
+5. Once completed with the questions, a "logo.svg" file will be created.
-6. At your discretion, you may rename the "logo.svg" file to the file name of your choice.
-7. (Optional) Regarding future use, you may alter the prompted questions within the index.js to best suit your needs.
-8. (Optional) The SVG Logo Maker serves as a foundation so you are not limited to altering the files (as you have my permission) to create the best possible "logo.svg" file.
+6. The file will save the user's logo and the user can save the file.

 ## Walkthrough Video: